rd--/blksc3/md/glossary.md

 ## Patchwork

 Patchwork (Laurson 1989) is a domain specific visual programming language for music.
-It represents Lisp functions as boxes and with inlets at the left and right edges for input parameters, and a single outlet on the lower edge.
+It represents Lisp functions as boxes with inlets at the left and right edges for input parameters, and a single outlet on the lower edge.
 Boxes are connected by lines to form a tree.
 OpenMusic (Assayag 1996) is a descendent of Patchwork.